Whatisthisname/scale_space_denoising_diffusion_pm/README.md

-# MNIST Diffusion for Advanced Topics in Image Analysis at UCPH
+# Generative MNIST for Advanced Topics in Image Analysis at UCPH

 ```bash